ShahidKhan-tech/AlanAiNews/README.md

 # AlanAiNews
-It is an app that uses an alan ai which upon speaking something responds accordingly check the demo here    shahid-alan-ai-news.netlify.app
+It is an app that uses an alan ai which upon speaking something responds accordingly check the demo here   https://shahid-alan-ai-news.netlify.app/